SwineCoder101/privacy-pledge/README.md

 zk deploy DEPLOY_ALIAS
 ```

-Get the smart contract address from the explorer and upcate it in the `index.page.tsx`.
+Get the smart contract address from `keys` and update it in the `index.page.tsx`.
 It takes few minutes for the address to show up.

 ### Contract Interact

 Usage:
 node build/src/interact.js <deployAlias>
 example: node build/src/interact.js test3
 (Not Working) Because the zkapp account was not found in the cache.
 Try calling `await fetchAccount(zkappAddress)` first.

 ## UI

 build static
 `npm run build` without type:module